Overview of Learning Disorders

 • Educational management

-• Medical, behavioral, and psychologic therapy
+• Medical, behavioral, and psychological therapy

-• Occasionally drug therapy
+• Occasionally medication therapy

-Treatment of learning disorders centers on educational management but may also involve medical, behavioral, and psychologic therapy.
+Treatment of learning disorders centers on educational management but may also involve medical, behavioral, and psychological therapy.
 Effective teaching programs may take a remedial, compensatory, or strategic (ie, teaching the child how to learn) approach.
 A mismatch of instructional method and a child’s learning disorder and learning preference aggravates the disability.

 More Information

-The following are English-language resources that may be useful.
+The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 2. Learning Disabilities Association of America (LDA): An organization providing educational, support, and advocacy resources for people with learning disabilities